 Please order all Queens separately from other products.
 If you are ordering multiple breeds of Queens please ensure they are available in the same availability week, if they are not please order separately otherwise you will be billed additional postage.

 Available for dispatch after MID May 2021 - July 2021.
 Marked & OPEN Mated Essex Buckfast Queens.
 We recommend for guaranteed next day arrival to select "Special Delivery" on the shipping page.
 We cannot be held responsible for loss in transit or delayed delivery if you do not use a guaranteed service.
 Royal Mail will only offer assistance tracing Special Delivery items and will offer no help what so ever on First Class items, use at your own risk, ESPECIALLY DURING COVID-19.

-Queens will arrive in an introduction cage marked Blue for 2020 and unclipped.
+Queens will arrive in an introduction cage marked White for 2021 and unclipped.
 Please note to beginners - you cannot start a colony with a queen only, you require either a full hive, package or a nuc.

 Queens are only posted Monday-Thursday to avoid being in the post during the weekend.
 Only queens specified for Saturday delivery will be posted Fridays.